The Perfect One Day in Seville, Spain | Easy, Walkable Itinerary

 If you aren’t scared of heights, head to the Setas de Sevilla!

 Originally named the Metropol Parasol, the Setas of Sevilla is the largest wooden structure in the world and an iconic landmark of Sevilla.
-This is a must visit both in the day time and night time, but at night time is when you should get tickets and head to the top.
+This is a must visit both in the daytime and nighttime, but at night time is when you should get tickets and head to the top.

-The Setas has a whole path, allowing you to walk most of this wooden structure and be surrounded by a mesmerizing light show at night time.
 It’s a fairly short visit, but a fun and unique experience.
 Personally, it felt like I was on Mario Kart’s Rainbow Road – but a much more fun, and safer option!😂

 If you’re going back to your home base city at the end of the day, you’ll have some time restrictions – unless you’re driving.
 If that’s the case, the Setas is still worth visiting and is about a 30-40 minute visit.
-The other option, would be to end the day with the Guadalquivir River at Sunset and maybe grabbing a tapa or two.
+The other option would be to end the day with the Guadalquivir River at Sunset and maybe grabbing a tapa or two.

 Spending the Night in Sevilla?